 IT Asset Management (ITAM) and Software Asset Management (SAM) go hand in glove.
-However, many SAM tools do not offer ITAM data, which results in incomplete data sets and increased risk of non-compliance and subsequent legal and financial exposure.
+However, many traditional SAM tools do not offer ITAM data, which results in incomplete data sets and increased risk of non-compliance and subsequent legal and financial exposure.
 One of the benefits of IT Asset Management is its ability to complement and enhance SAM data to enrich decision making processes and mitigate these risks.
 Accurate ITAM data allows end to end Software Asset Management through opportunities of re-harvesting managing the asset lifecycle.

 Calculating the Cost of Ownership

 Non-standard IT equipment can cause IT teams to be less productive.
 This is a result of a lack of expertise managing these non-standard assets and turns each issue into a learning process.
 However, IT Asset Management can help organizations implement standards to IT assets and make IT teams more productive as you can ensure everyone is adhering to a standard set of business practices.